agilecrm/500apps-public-gtm-ninjachat/README.md

 4. After the template is added to your workspace, the tag is automatically added to your tag configuration.

-5. Find the API key for the department in the share script side bar, copy and place the key in the field provided in the Tag Configuration.
+5. Find the API key for the department in the share script side bar, copy and place the key in the field provided in the Tag Configuration.You can find the Ninjachat key in the Share Script side bar in the Ninjachat web application for each department.
+Just click on Google Tag Manager in the Share Script side bar and you can find the key and the instructions.

 6. Then navigate to “Triggering” and select “All Pages” in the provided list.